Bijapur: Description

 The city consists of three distinct portions: the citadel, the fort and the remains of the city.
 The citadel, built by the Adilshahi Sultans, a mile in circuit, is of great strength, well built of the most massive materials, and encompassed by a ditch 100 yd wide, formerly supplied with water.
 The fort, which was completed by the Adilshahi Sultans in 1566, is surrounded by a wall 6 m. in circumference.
 This wall is from 30 to 50 ft high, and is strengthened with ninety-six massive bastions of various designs.
 In addition there are ten others at the various gateways.
 The width is about 25 ft; from bastion to bastion runs a battlement curtained wall about 10 ft high.
 The whole is surrounded by a deep moat 30 to 40 ft broad.
 Inside these walls the Bijapur kings bade defiance to all comers.
 Outside the walls are the remains of a vast city, now for the most part in ruins, but the innumerable tombs, mosques, which have resisted the havoc of time, afford abundant evidence of the ancient splendor of the place.

 Badami, Aihole, and Pattadakal, near Bijapur, are noted for their historical temples in the Chalukya architectural style.

-Bijapur is nearly 530 km from the state capital Bangalore.
+Bijapur is nearly 530 km from the state capital Bengaluru.
 It lies between latitude 15.20 and 17.28 north and longitude 74.59 and 76.28 east.
 It is situated well in the interior of the Deccan Peninsula and is about 130 miles away from the west coast.

 The district is bounded by Solapur district to the north and Sangli district to the north-west, Belgaum district on the west, Bagalkot district to the south, Gulbarga district, Yadgir District to the east and Raichur District to the south-east.